-Think about the bottom of the ocean… dark with speckles of amazing under the sea creatures.
+Think about the bottom of the ocean… dark with speckles of amazing undersea creatures.
 Fill your tank with dark pebbles and throw in some stones with different colors, textures, and sizes.

 A clockwork or statue of a clock is a definite must-have in a steampunk aquarium.
-There are different styles of clocks to be found literally everywhere and surely, you will find an underwater-themed clockwork.
+There are different styles of clocks to be found literally everywhere, and surely, you will find underwater-themed clockwork.